 How can someone’s body be a subject of international debate?

-Adele’s weight transformation, which was first noted in May 2020, signaled a shift in how the world likes to discuss and tear apart women’s bodies.
-We’re well acquainted with how body-shaming is wielded to disparage bigger, overweight women in nearly every single sphere of society — be it entertainment, politics, media — but in Adele’s case, the public decided to single out her slimmed-down figure.
+Adele’s weight loss transformation, which was first noted in May 2020, signaled a shift in how the world likes to discuss and tear apart women’s bodies.
+We’re well acquainted with how body-shaming is wielded to disparage bigger, overweight women in nearly every single sphere of society — be it entertainment, politics, media — but in Adele’s case, the public decided to single out her new, slimmed-down figure after she lost weight.

-The British singer managed to keep mum through the entire controversy, but with her fourth studio album around the corner, she’s opening up about her pandemic year and all the changes she has undergone recently.
-Her take on the debacle not only shatters the many assumptions and rumors that have taken hold in the past year or so but also reveals a fresh perspective on fitness and health, particularly how it concerns women’s bodies.
+The British singer managed to keep mum through the entire controversy, but with her fourth studio album around the corner, she’s opening up about her pandemic year, her weight loss journey, and all the changes she has undergone.
+Her take on the debacle not only shatters the many assumptions and rumors that have taken hold but also reveals a fresh perspective on fitness and health, particularly how it concerns women’s bodies.

 At the end of the day, it might do good to keep in mind that Adele’s rise to prominence is a result of her phenomenal voice and songwriting ability.
-Her appearance should have never been the center of attention, but since it inevitably has, it’s time to debunk some false narratives.
+Her appearance and decision to lose weight should have never been the center of attention, but since it inevitably has, it’s time to debunk some false narratives.

 It was because of my anxiety.
 Working out, I would just feel better.
 It was never about losing weight, it was always about becoming strong and giving myself as much time every day without my phone.Adele to Vogue UK

-As what happens with many hobbies, she took a liking to the gym work and became “addicted” to it, and would work out at least two-three times a day.
+She would work out at least two-three times a day and her routine consisted of lifting weights, cardio, boxing, and of course, hiking.
 Even her trainer Gregg Miele confirmed Adele developed an inclination for “strength training” and movement and wasn’t at all concentrated on losing weight.
 It was just a byproduct of a passion she’d begun cultivating.

-However, the rest of the world thought otherwise.
-They just took a quick glance at the 33-year-old’s thinner frame and just assumed she was doing the work to look a certain way.
+To Adele’s surprise, the world took one look at the 33-year-old’s thinner frame and just assumed she was doing the work to look a certain way.
 Adele has always been a champion of self-love, and there’s no reason her weight loss disqualifies her stance on body positivity.
 She understands her transformation does disappoint a number of women who’d looked up to her as an idol.
 “But I’m still the same person,” she said.

 My body’s been objectified my entire career.
 It’s not just now.
 I understand why it’s a shock.
 I understand why some women especially were hurt.
 Visually I represented a lot of women.Adele to Vogue US